gregwhorley/java-coursera/README.md

 # java-coursera
 Stuff from Coursera's "Java Programming: An Introduction To Java" specialization classes.
+See the wiki for info on the seven step process of solving programming problems and the general workflow for fixing bugs.

 Links to docs that I frequently reference while doing assignments:
 * http://developer.android.com/reference/android/location/Location.html